Last updated: 22nd November 2020

 Day 1: Tsitsikamma National Park

-We took the easy ‘Mouth Trail’ a 1 hour circular trail which takes you past some secluded waterfalls and over the Storms River via picturesque suspension bridges, so there’s tons of Instagrammable spots here!
+From the Storms River Most Rest Camp we took the easy ‘Mouth Trail’ a 1 hour circular trail along the rocky coastal cliff which takes you past some secluded waterfalls and over the Storms River via picturesque suspension bridges, so there’s tons of Instagrammable spots here!
 We really enjoyed the walk here.
 There’s lots more challenging trails for serious hikers, plus a famous hike in South Africa called ‘The Otter Trail’ which takes 5 days to complete over 26 miles.
 (You have to book it in advance)

 Garth loved the power of the waves of the Indian Ocean crashing against the rocky shore – a photographer’s dream!
 Phil watched on with a glass of wine in hand from the restaurant trying to spot dolphins in the breaking waves.